 Georgetown Dawes Family Page

-Family August 2007 large...the online home of the Dawes family of Georgetown, Ontario, Canada (seen here on vacation in August 2007).
+...the online home of the Dawes family of Georgetown, Ontario, Canada (seen here in a rare staged family photo in October 2009).

 Chris grew up in Kingston, and like his father David he followed a science-oriented path through high school and even registered for Astrophysics at Queens University when he finished.
 But, also like his father and two grandfathers, Chris loved music, and studied from very young and throughout high school.
 The difference between Chris and his dad was that Chris made a snap decision to become a musician, even as he was starting his University science degree.
 He paid his way through school as a french horn, piano and organ player in Kingston’s church, classical and theatre music, finished at Queens in 1988, and moved to Toronto to build a musical career, and to follow in his grandfather’s footsteps in the service of the church.